nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 What it does: Edit your task name to CS2103T Meeting
 * `edit 3 from: next week to: next month`
 What it does: Edit your task schedule to be from next week to next month
+* `edit 4 from: next week`
+What it does: Edit your task schedule start date to next week
+* `edit 5 to: next month`
+What it does: Edit your task schedule end date to next month

 ### 3.8 Deleting a Task : `delete`
 There are some tasks that will never be completed and are irrelevant to keep.
 You can delete these tasks from your list by using the delete command.